-This is a supplemental page to Recording Church Sermon Audio.
-It is designed to help explain some of the cables and adapters you might need to get started.
+This is a supplemental page to Sermon Recording.
+It is designed to help explain some of the sermon recording cables and adapters you might need to get started.

 If you are connecting a computer or standalone recording device to your church’s mixer or soundboard, you are going to need to know a little bit about cables and adapters.